-Adventure-philes can also utilize their skills and passions to succeed as travel agents.
+Wanderlusters can also utilize their skills and passions to succeed as travel agents.
 Getting started as a travel agent is relatively easy.
-You need a high school diploma or GED plus coursework at a junior college or a professional school.
-You’ll need to find a travel agency that offers on-the-job training.
+A high school diploma, GED plus coursework at a junior college, or a professional school are required for the job.
 You’ll need to join the American Society of Travel Agents, an industry organization.
-You need superior organizational skills, computer savvy, geography knowledge, and communication skills.
+Working as a travel agent requires organizational skills, computer savviness, basic knowledge of geography, and good communication skills.

-Working as a firefighter will allow you can combine your fitness and adventurous spirit as a firefighter.
+Working as a firefighter will allow you can combine your fitness and adventurous spirit.
 Plan ahead in college for this career as well.
-You’ll need to work as a volunteer firefighter before landing a paid position.
-You also need CPR certification.
+Working as a volunteer firefighter is a prerequisite to landing a paid position, as is a CPR certification.
 Many successful firefighters obtain certification as emergency medical technicians (EMTs) while in college.
 Having prior experience will increase your chances of being hired and help you excel at your job.

 Working as a translator lets you use your language skills and gives you adventure after adventure.
-As a traveling translator, you accompany business people, researchers, and science teams on foreign trips where you translate written materials and work as a go-between for the traveler and the native peoples.
-You need a degree in the language you translate, such as Italian or Spanish.
+As a traveling translator, you might accompany business people, researchers, and science teams on foreign trips.
+Common assignments include translating written materials and working as a go-between for the traveler and the native peoples.
+You will need degrees in the languages you plan to translate.

 If you're not sure how to get into the career of your dreams, contact us for some career and college coaching today!